YoSoyRev/YoSoyRev/README.md

 <!--Intro start-->

 <p align="left">
-🎓 information technology security student and learning enthusiast in the IT world
+🎓 information technology student and learning enthusiast in the IT world

-🎥 LITTLE STREAMER ON TWITCH (FROM MEXICO "ARRIBA EL POZOLE")
+🎥 CREATOR CONTENT GAMING   (FROM MEXICO "ARRIBA EL POZOLE")

 💻 Fun fact : - Food and Music🎵 I really like avatar the way of water.

-📝 Roles in the field: penetration testing and development malware
+📝 Roles in the field: DATA Analyst , Malware Analyst , Pentester

 📫 Contact: **emmanuel2303cp@gmail.com**